 “A dramatic transformation of an old riverside boozer into a stylish boutique hotel, with great food and prices”

-- Truly relaxing thanks to excellent beds and the tranquil riverside location; ideal for a restorative break
+- Truly relaxing thanks to super-soft beds and the tranquil riverside location; ideal for a restorative break

-- Delicious food by Tom Blake (formerly at River Cottage)
+- A welcoming restaurant and bar with delicious food by Tom Blake (formerly at River Cottage)

 - Friendly staff, who love the area

 - Limited mobile signal (a High for us)

 - The river view from the dining terrace is obstructed by the car park, but it's still a lovely peaceful spot